Deasun/CorporateNetworks/README.md

 ## Overview

 ### What is this application for?
 Corporate Networks is a research tool for activists to explore the links between people and companies.
-It is intended to be a supplementary tool to the excellent resources already provided by OpenCorporates.com and Corporate Watch.
+It is intended to be a supplementary tool to the excellent resources already provided by [OpenCorporates](https://opencorporates.com/) and [Corporate Watch](https://corporatewatch.org/)

-By simply entering a company's UK Companies House ID, a user-friendly, manipulable Corporate Network Map is produced providing details on:
+By simply entering a company's UK Companies House ID, a user-friendly and interactive Corporate Network Map is produced providing details on:
 * directors within the company (**Company A**)
 * other companies (**Companies B+**) who share directors with **Company A** and director information for **Companies B+**
 * General information (address, industry, Companies House ID) for **Company A** and **Companies B+**